companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 - Postcode matches one of the postcodes of a Companies House office ("CF143UZ", "BT28BG", "SW1H9EX" or "EH39FF")

+For Insolvency data change submissions made using the Transactions and Insolvency APIs, the following scenarios:

+- Postcode of the first insolvency practitioner associated with the case matches one of the postcodes of a Companies House office ("CF143UZ", "BT28BG", "SW1H9EX" or "EH39FF")

 All other submissions will receive a mock response status of `accepted`.

 # Moving To Live